Living With Schizoaffective Disorder

 Putting a name to the disorder usually brings great relief to sufferers, who finally understand the nature of the challenges they face.
 Medical intervention at that point becomes more carefully targeted, giving the individual with schizoaffective disorder a much better chance of successfully managing, and recovering from, their symptoms.

 But schizoaffective disorder, bipolar type and schizoaffective disorder, depressive type are comprehensive in their life-altering capacities.
 Even with treatment those who suffer from them must work diligently to develop sustainable, all-purpose coping skills.
-Schizoaffective disorder affects thought, speech, behavior, motivation, and personal effectiveness; its echoes are felt in relationships, in the workplace, in school, in money management practices, and in a person’s ability to stay committed to their rehabilitation program.
+Schizoaffective disorder affects thought, speech, behavior, motivation, and personal effectiveness; its echoes are felt in relationships, in the workplace, in school, in money management practices, and in a person’s ability to stay committed to their mental health rehabilitation program.

 Because the requirements of recovery can be so exhausting and difficult to maintain, people with schizoaffective disorder benefit enormously from having a strong, family-based support structure available that can help them adjust to their illness and the diligence it demands.